watson-developer-cloud/node-sdk/README.md

 ## Alchemy APIs

 ### Alchemy Language
-[Alchemy Language](alchemy_language) offers 12 API functions as part of its text analysis service, each of which uses sophisticated natural language processing techniques to analyze your content and add high-level semantic information.
+[Alchemy Language][alchemy_language] offers 12 API functions as part of its text analysis service, each of which uses sophisticated natural language processing techniques to analyze your content and add high-level semantic information.

-Use the [Sentiment Analysis](sentiment_analysis) endpoint to identify positive/negative sentiment within a sample text document.
+Use the [Sentiment Analysis][sentiment_analysis] endpoint to identify positive/negative sentiment within a sample text document.

 ```javascript
 var watson = require('watson-developer-cloud');